MmAaXx500/USBLoader/README.md

 USBLoader is an experimental bootloader that allows booting from USB on PCs that do not support it natively (in theory, see [Status](#Status)).
 This nicely coincides with PCs that have a floppy drive, so USBLoader is designed to be bootable from a floppy.

+## Goal

+Successfully boot from a USB device on an Asus CUSL2-C motherboard.

 ## Status

 Currently, most of the functionality is not implemented, so booting from USB is not possible.